spjpgrd/NewComputerWhoDis/README.md

 ## License

-komputer maschine is © 2016 by Lauren Dorman and is protected under the [MIT License].
+NewComputerWhoDis is © 2017 by Sean Doran and is protected under the [MIT License].

 [MIT License]: LICENSE

 ## Credits and inspiration

-Inspired by thoughtbot's [laptop](https://github.com/thoughtbot/laptop/) and Andrew Taylor's article on [Pantheon](https://pantheon.io/blog/dev-setup-using-homebrew-os-x).
+Forked from Lauren Dorman's [komputer-maschine](https://github.com/laurendorman/komputer-maschine) which was inspired by thoughtbot's [laptop](https://github.com/thoughtbot/laptop/) and Andrew Taylor's article on [Pantheon](https://pantheon.io/blog/dev-setup-using-homebrew-os-x).